nishantduggal2402/Covid-19_DataAnalysis_Visualization/README.md

 ## 📂 Dataset

-The dataset consists of two CSV files (~85k rows each):
+The dataset consists of two CSV files (~85k rows each and more than 25 columns each):

 - coviddeaths4.csv → Cases, deaths, population, locations
 - covidvaccinations4.csv → Vaccination data across countries